 Jacob's Ladder is a non-profit organization serving children with developmental and acute disorders in Northwest Indiana.
 Established in 1998, Jacob's Ladder is the leading pediatric therapy provider in the region.

-We are seeking full and part time candidates willing to be a part of our pediatric team, serving children in our state of the art outpatient clinic and children 0 to 3 in their homes.
+We are seeking full and part time Speech Therapists willing to be a part of our pediatric team, serving children in our state of the art outpatient clinic and children 0 to 3 in their homes.
 Full time candidates are eligible for full benefits including health, dental, vision and short term disability insurance as well as our 401K program.

 Preferred candidates with pediatric experience.
 Will hire CFY candidates.